Kennedy-Lab-UW/Duplex-Seq-Pipeline/README.md

 then only need to rebuild the modified portion, and then update this file to reflect that.

 ## 6: Bed file preparation

 A bed file is a file which details regions of the genome in which you are interested.
 The syntax for bed files is described at https://genome.ucsc.edu/FAQ/FAQformat.html#format1.

-If you know which genes you are targeting and are using a common published genome, the bed file can be downloaded from the UCSC Table Browser (https://genome.ucsc.edu/cgi-bin/hgTables).
-Otherwise, it can be created using results from a BLAST search or any other method you like.  **This pipeline does not currently support overlapping intervals, does support blocks as described in the bed spec.**
+If you know which genes you are targeting and are using a common published genome, the target bed file can be downloaded from the UCSC Table Browser (https://genome.ucsc.edu/cgi-bin/hgTables).
+Otherwise, it can be created using results from a BLAST search or any other method you like.  **This pipeline does not currently support overlapping intervals, but does support blocks as described in the bed spec.**

+This pipeline can also optionally use a masking bed file, for if there are genomic regions where you know there will be a high number of artifactual variants, or which you would like to ignore for other reasons.
+The masking bed file only needs to contain the first three bed columns (chrom, start, and stop), and will ignore any other columns provided.

 ## 7: Configuration file creation: